-As we begin our journey into 2022, I find myself looking back on the year of 2021, I once again turn to words written by another; this time it is those of William Ernest Henley: And yet the menace of the years finds and shall find me unafraid.
+As I look back on the year of 2021, I once again turn to words written by another; this time it is those of William Ernest Henley: And yet the menace of the years finds and shall find me unafraid.
 The entire poem, Invictus, is a masterpiece of uncomplicated motivation to persevere in the face of adversity.
 But it is these lesser known lines that epitomize the character of the Kinesiology faculty, staff, and students as we fearlessly navigated the unforeseen circumstances of change that continue to impact our world.
 We have not only succeeded in simply surviving this second year of continued uncertainty – we have, individually and collectively, accumulated numerous successes.

 “New” is not an unfamiliar word to Seattle University’s Kinesiology Department, and the past year continues to emphasize our collective need to innovate: new faculty, new staff, new mobile lab, new partnerships…new opportunities.
 One might even be able to say that for the Kinesiology Department, it is less ‘the new normal’ and more that ‘the new IS normal’.